 New technical solutions will integrate "privacy by design".
 Digital tools and ICT networks will have to reflect the new European regulation on data privacy (General Data Protection Regulation GDPR).
-New tools will be developed to evaluate websites and services with regard to the respect of personal data.
-Further to the European regulation, sophisticated mechanisms to allow data traceability (e.g. with a blockchain approach) and data portability should be made available.
-In particular localization data or health and financial records pose extremely important issues with regard to privacy.
+New tools will be developed to evaluate websites and services regarding the respect of personal data.
+Further to the European regulation, sophisticated mechanisms to allow data traceability (e.g., with a blockchain approach) and data portability should be made available.
+Localization data or health and financial records pose extremely important issues regarding privacy.
 To take care of cybersecurity issues there is a growing demand for encrypted communication services (such as messaging applications Telegram and Signal for voice and video) and for safe personal data storage.

 A need for governance of algorithms is emerging.
-In the coming years the transparency of existing algorithms will need to be evaluated whereas future algorithms should be designed taking the transparency constraint into account from the very beginning.
+In the coming years, the transparency of existing algorithms will need to be evaluated whereas future algorithms should be designed taking the transparency constraint into account from the very beginning.
 Certifications or labels for algorithm transparency may be proposed.